maximilianjun/biodiversity/README.md

 # Biodiversity Project

 ## Goals
-- The goals of this project is prepare and analyse the data using inferential statistics and visualisations, and explain the findings from the study.
+- Prepare and analyse the data using inferential statistics and visualisations, and explain the findings from the study.
+- Demonstrate the use of Pandas, Matplotlib, Seaborn and NumPy.

 ## Data
 ### Note: The data provided does not represent real life biodiversity data, simply to emulate